-41. While the process to amend the Law on Associations and Non-Governmental Organizations is ongoing, there are concerns about the further shrinking of civic space resulting from expected adoption of the draft Law on Cyber Crime, Law on Cyber Security, and the already passed but yet to be implemented, sub-decree on the National Internet Gateway, which will reportedly channel all internet traffic through a single government-controlled hub.
-Drafting of the Law on Access to Information is still ongoing
+41. While the process to amend the Law on Associations and Non-Governmental Organizations is ongoing, there are concerns managing internet connections and about the further shrinking of civic space resulting from expected adoption of the draft Law on Cyber Crime, Law on Cyber Security, and the already passed but yet to be implemented, sub-decree on the National Internet Gateway, which will reportedly channel all internet traffic through a single government-controlled hub.
+Drafting of the